observeinc/otel-setup-examples/typescript/nextjs/README.md

 {preferred package manager} install import-in-the-middle require-in-the-middle
 ```

+- If the project is already instrumented on the server side i.e the `instrumentation.ts` file already exists, already
+  has a `register` function, and is already instrumented with opentelemetry via the NodeSDK, you SHOULD NOT create
+  a new `instrumentation.ts` file or a new `otel-server.ts` file.
+Simply add additional processors, span processors, and
+  readers to the existing ones as detailed in the server example file.

+- If the project is already instrumented on the client side with opentelemetry via a WebTracerProvider, LoggerProvider, and
+  MeterProvider, you SHOULD NOT create a new `otel-client.ts` file.
+Simply add additional processors, span processors,
+  and readers to the existing ones as detailed in the client example file.

 ### Create OpenTelemetry Configuration Files

 Copy the `otel-server.ts` and `otel-client.ts` example files to the root of your Next.js project.
+(Unless already instrumented as described above)

 ### Create instrumentation.ts

-Create `instrumentation.ts` in your project root with the following content:
+Create `instrumentation.ts` in your project root with the following content (unless already instrumented as described above):

 ```typescript
 export async function register() {